Toadstool-Stipe/stipe/readme.md

 Stipe is a Compass Extension, so Compass is a dependency.
 You will need to include `require 'stipe'` in your config.rb file.

 # Stipe Changelog
+###0.0.5.8
+* Move grid extends to load last in style.scss manifest - when using the extended grid solution, this will move all your media queries to the end of the stylesheet.

 ###0.0.5.7.9
 * BUG FIX - Addressed duplicate output for 12 col and 24 col nested placeholder selectors